makohda/IDRC_first_step_course_2018/README.md

 ### Install GATK (< 3 min)
 GATK (**G**enome **A**nalysis **T**ool**k**it) is a tool for variant discovery in high-throughput sequencing data.
 GATK | Home https://software.broadinstitute.org/gatk/
-Newest version is 4.0.6.
+The newest version is 4.0.6.
 But, we use version 3.8.1 in this hands-on.
 If you became familier with command lines, I strongly recommend to upgrade to latest version.
 ```
 $ wget https://software.broadinstitute.org/gatk/download/auth\?package\=GATK-archive\&version\=3.8-1-0-gf15c1c3ef -O GATK-3.8-1-0-gf15c1c3ef.tar.gz